http417/ReactNativeFoodApp/README.md

 *** ==================     App Structure, Detailed Descriptions     ================================ ****

  Root Folder: (./)
- 1. App.js: HOC's wrap the add the root AppScreenRouter compoment with redux Provider w/store prop
+ 1. App.js: HOC's wrap the root AppScreenRouter compoment with a redux Provider (w/store prop)
    - and a persistance component
  2. AppScreenRouter: Main App UI navigation contains the various tab and stack navigators
    - and their associated UI screen components